Hypfer/Valetudo/docs/_pages/installation/roborock.md

 Connect the marked TPA17 to GND using your jumper cable or paperclip.
 You can use anything that is GND.
 The marked SH1 for GND should be close enough to enable you to do the procedure without the help of another person.
+There might be some conformal coating on TPA17.
+You can use your fingernails to carefully scrape that off.

 Press the power button for 3 seconds and keep the TPA17 connected to GND for 5 more seconds after that.